Fuco1/org-node-graph/README.md

 Children are defined by the `GRAPH_CHILDREN` property as list of IDs and implicitly through the org outline hierarchy: the entire subtree (excluding current entry) are this entry's children.

 You can optionally skip children defined by hierarchy if you give them non-nil property `GRAPH_CHILD_SKIP`.
-This will skip the child with the property but will continue the traversal further down.
+This will skip the child with the property and not include it in the list of children.

-You can optionally skip all children below the current child by giving it non-nil property `GRAPH_CHILD_LEAF`.
+You can optionally skip all children below the current headline by giving it non-nil property `GRAPH_CHILD_LEAF`.
 This will include this child but will not traverse any further.
 If you do not want to include the leaf give it the `GRAPH_CHILD_SKIP` property as well.

 # API